WASdev/sample.arduino.morsecode/README.md

 ## Troubleshooting
-If, when you enter some text in the webpage and press Submit, you get an error like this:
+If, when you enter some text in the webpage and press Submit, you get an error like this, it's because you have the port specified in the `server.xml` file doesn't match the port on which your Arduino is connected to your computer:

     Application Error
     SRVE0777E: Exception thrown by application class 'com.ibm.wasdev.arduino.impl.ArduinoAsyncImpl.findCommPort:228'